How to Clean Cat Ears at Home | Expert Tips for Pet Owners

 Step 2: Prepare Your Cat

 After you have gathered all the needed materials, make sure to prepare your cat.
 Start by finding a quiet place for your cat.
-Additionally, you can gently wrap your cat in a soft towel to make sure it doesn’t move excessively.
-If your cat is comfortable, you can now hold your cat’s ears at home securely.
+Next, gently wrap your cat in a soft towel to keep them still while you clean.
+This will prevent any accidents during the process.
+If your cat is comfortable, you can begin.

 Step 3: Apply the Cleaning Solution

-Gently hold your cat on your lap.
+Gently place your cat on your lap and hold its ear flap.
 Apply a few drops of ear-cleaning solution as per the product instructions.
 Make sure that the bottle’s top doesn’t touch the ear canal.
-Let the solution sit for a few seconds to start breaking down debris.

 Step 5: Let Your Cat Shake Their Head

 Give your cat a moment to shake their head naturally after the massage.
 This helps dislodge any loosened debris or excess cleaning solution that may be inside the ear.
-Keep a towel handy to catch any solution or debris that might come out and sit in your cat's ears flap.
+Keep some cotton balls or gauze ready to catch the solution or debris that might come out and sit in your cat's ears.

 Step 6: Wipe Away Debris

-“Ear care may seem minor, but it plays a major role in preventing infections and keeping your cat comfortable.
-Gentle, regular cleanings let you spot problems early,and they’re a great way to show your cat you care.”
+“Ear care may seem minor, but it plays a major role in preventing infections and keeping your cat comfortable.”

 Final Thoughts